gadsc/andrewaguiar.github.io/_posts/2015-10-26-startup-list-of-usefull-sites-to-entrepreneurs.md

 When I started creating some web products and sites I always found my self with little options in terms of images, components and tools.
 Here I present a list of very usefull sites to help you in your work.

 ## HTML Frameworks
+Create a website from scratch is not easy, you need create a default css, define some css classes, components and guidelines.
+For this reason I strongly recommend you to use a html framework

   - [http://getbootstrap.com](http://getbootstrap.com): Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web *(description extracted from getbootstrap website)*.
   - [http://foundation.zurb.com](http://foundation.zurb.com): Foundation is a family of responsive front-end frameworks that make it easy to design beautiful responsive websites, apps and emails that look amazing on any device *(description extracted from foundation website)*.